hack-technicolor/hack-technicolor/docs/Unlock.md

 ![alt text](images/modem_with_firewall.jpg)

-In the picture above the firewall the far left Etheport port is used to connect to the bridged VDSL path, while the far right Ethernet port is used to connect to the routed 4G path.
+In the picture above the firewall's far left Ethernet port is used to connect to the bridged VDSL path, while the far right Ethernet port is used to connect to the routed 4G path.

 ![alt text](images/route.png)

 The screen capture above shows the routes in the modem.
-You can see only a single default route directing to the 4G interface.
-The bridged VDSL path is invisible from layer-3 IP viewpoint.
+You can see only a single default route pointing to the 4G interface.
+The bridged VDSL path cannot be seen as it is invisible from a layer-3 IP viewpoint.

 ![alt text](images/gateways_definition.png)
 ![alt text](images/gateways_status.png)

-The pictures above show the PfSense using the two WAN links on the modem.
-In the above config the VDSL connection and the 4G connection are defined as a gateway group with the VDSL connection having a higher priority.
+The secreen captures above show the PfSense firewall using the two wan links on the modem.
+The VDSL connection and the 4G connection are defined as a gateway group with the VDSL connection having a higher priority.